elizairwin/liri-node-app/README.md

-# Liri-Bot
+# liri-node-app

 ## Description:
 Liri is like the iPhone's Siri.
 It is a language interpreter that takes in text and returns data for the user.
 Here, we use the command line to ask Siri about songs and/or movies.

 ## Problem to Solve:
-The user needs info for songs and/or movies
+The user needs info for songs and/or movies.

 ## Organization:
 * Added required libraries/packages